 - Elijah also spends time each day reading coordinating literature.
 He will be receiving credit for American History and American Literature.

-- Listens to corresponding American History Stories (audio files available for purchase that go with David Raymond’s American History)
+- Listens to corresponding American History Stories (audio files available for purchase that go with Dave Raymond’s American History)